mre/endler.dev/content/2020/rust-compile-times/index.md

 Which one you want to choose depends on your requirements.
 Which platforms do you need to support?
 Is it just for local testing or for production usage?

+`mold` is optimized for Linux, `zld` only works on macOS.
+For production use, `lld` might be the most mature option.

 ## Faster Incremental Debug Builds On Macos